joao-binenbojm/Automated-Assesment/README.md

 # Automated-Assesment
 Repo where we develop methods for automated assessment of code challenges for our courses.
-HTML reports will soon be easily converted to PDFs and the generated report formats will become more informative, concise, and easy to follow for students.
+HTML reports are easily converted to PDFs and the generated report formats are become more informative, concise, and easy to follow for students.

 # Contents:
 - How to use